 The words “vegan shoes” might conjure up some pretty horrific images.
-But a new age of designers are dreaming up beautiful footwear that is also cruelty free.
+But a new age of designers is dreaming up beautiful footwear that is also cruelty free.
 Here are some of our favourites.

 The rather unimaginatively named Vegetarian Shoes have been trading in cruelty free footwear for 21 years.
 What they lack in a name they make up for in style.
 These rather lovely brogues are made from vegetan bucky, a breathable and hard wearing microfibre that looks and feels remarkably like leather.

 Nobody does killer heels quite like Vivienne Westwood.
 She captures curves and trims so beautifully.
 And these magnificent “mock crocs” are perfect for the vegan who loves a bit of high fashion with her tofu and mung beans.
 Available in both black and brown from Fashion Conscious and at time of writing were on sale.

 RSPCA Ethical Business Award winners, Beyond Skin, are one of the leaders in ethical shoes.
 Their vast collection never compromises on style, and these vegan sailor-esque wedges are a great illustration of that.
 And as well as being suitable for vegans, they use recycled materials too.